prenigma/testfou/examples/formbot/data/nlufou.md

 - show me restaurants
 - show me a restaurant please

+## intent:showmeticket
+- can you please show me my ticket
+- can you show me my ticket
+- can you show me please my itinerary
+- show me please my itinerary
+- show me please my next flight
+- show me please my flight
+- show me please my onward flight
+- show me please my ticket
+- please show me my ticket
+- can you please show me my ticket

+## intent:askdirectflight
+- is it a direct flight to Sydney
+- is there any stops on my flight
+- is my flight a direct flight
+- is my flight direct
+- any stops on my flight
+- do i have stops in my flight
+- any stops on my flights
+- any stop on my flight

 ## intent:change_airport
 - is there any other flight to another airport
 - i have a meeting and the flights you proposed are late, can you put me to another airport